NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 A service account should be created during the installation of Harvest with the sufficient permissions to fetch the secrets.

 ### Prerequisites
+* An AWS EKS cluster.
+* An FSx for ONTAP file system deployed in the same VPC as the EKS cluster.
+    * If you don't have an EKS cluster with FSx for ONTAP file system, you can follow the steps in the [FSx as PVC for EKS](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/add_grafana_eks/EKS/FSxN-as-PVC-for-EKS) repository to build one.
 * `Helm` - for resources installation.
 * `kubectl` - for managing Kubernetes resources.
 * `eksctl` - for creating and managing EKS clusters.
 * `jq` - for parsing JSON data in the command line.
 This is optional but recommended for some of the commands below.
-* An FSx for ONTAP file system deployed in the same VPC as the EKS cluster.

 ## Deployment